baldm0mma/programmingNotes/meetups.md

     - Explain the value of this diversity in fostering innovation and creativity by bringing a wide range of perspectives to the table.
     - Share stories or examples of how the company has successfully harnessed this diversity to solve problems and develop unique solutions.
   - Intro
+    - Grafana Labs is a melting pot of talent, with team members hailing from various corners of the globe, each contributing a unique set of experiences, perspectives, and cultural insights.
+This diversity isn't just a part of the company's identity; it's a driving force behind its success.
+    - Unlike many tech organizations, this diversity isn't merely a checkbox on a corporate checklist but a deliberate strategy that enhances collaboration and creativity.
+Cross-cultural collaboration is at the heart of Grafana Labs, with each team member bringing a unique cultural perspective to their work.
     - Imagine a frigid, Colorado morning; vivid white snowfall blankets the ground and hangs heavily off tree branches.
 The sun isn't quite up yet, but has begun to reluctantly peek above the horizon.
 Jev Forsberg, me, is in his 3rd week at Grafana.
 He's been handed some smaller, but still important tasks, and has been fitting in well with his team.
 For the most part, everything has gone incredibly smoothly.
       - Oh no... foreshadow_image
     - Suddently, a ping on Slack.
 Someone named Torkel Ödegaard drops a message into our team's Slack: "It seems like the latest Grafana update introduced a bug that's breaking our Table visualization, and it's affecting a handful of our largest clients.
 They can access their dashboards, but they all error out.
 We need to fix this ASAP."